 Association of Lawyers for Freedom (ÖHD) chair Hüseyin Boğatekin said during the press meeting that people of Turkey need to put a fight against fascism.
 Boğatekin said that Timtik and Ünsal were hospitalized against their will and what they demand is “not treatment, but a fair trial,” Mezopotamya news agency reported.

 Timtik and Ünsal are among a group of 18 lawyers who were convicted earlier this year with a total of 159 years in prison on charges of membership in the outlawed Revolutionary People’s Liberation Party/Front (DHKP-C).
-The lawyers and their colleagues have blasted the charges, saying they lack evidence.
+The lawyers and their colleagues have blasted the charges, saying they lack evidence.11,000 people sign petition in Turkey in support of lawyers on hunger strike in prison

 The Istanbul 37th High Criminal Court in July denied the application for the release of Timtitk and Ünsal citing the existence of a flight risk and their conviction on terrorism-related charges.
 The court's decision came despite a medical report saying that the two lawyers should not remain in hospital.
 The court therefore asked the public prosecutor’s office to refer Timtik and Ünsal to a hospital.